The Clancy World Tour

 The Clancy World Tour (also known as The Clancy Tour: Breach for the September–October 2025 shows) was the ninth concert tour by the American musical duo Twenty One Pilots, in support of their seventh and eighth studio albums, Clancy (2024) and Breach (2025).
 The tour began on August 15, 2024, at the Ball Arena in Denver, and concluded on October 26, 2025, at BMO Stadium in Los Angeles.

 Background and promotion

 The band announced the tour alongside the release of the second single for Clancy, "Next Semester", on March 27, 2024.
 The North America, Oceania, and Europe dates were announced on the same day, while Latin America dates were announced on May 9.

 Balu Brigada was announced as the opening act for the North America leg of the tour, and returned for the Australia & New Zealand, Latin America and Europe tour legs.
 Due to high demand, second shows in Denver, Dallas, and Boston were announced on April 2, 2024, along with a third show in Columbus, Ohio.
 A second show in Buenos Aires was announced on December 13.

 On June 12, 2025, a second North American leg, titled The Clancy Tour: Breach, was announced alongside the lead single for Breach, "The Contract".
 On June 20, second shows in Toronto and Los Angeles were announced.
+A concert film documenting the Mexico City show on February 20, 2025, titled Twenty One Pilots: More Than We Ever Imagined, was theatrically released on February 26, 2026, and grossed $5.8 million at the box office.
+A live album titled More Than We Ever Imagined: Live in Mexico City was released on August 7, 2026 and consists of the recordings heard in the film.